Structured treatment & support; serenity can be found here!

 - Services are designed and implemented to support stabilization of substance free living, to further enhance commitment to abstinence, and to explore attitudes, beliefs, and behaviors that lead to relapse back to substance use, while developing readiness for the next level of treatment that supports a recovery lifestyle.
 These goals are met by accurately screening, gathering biopsychosocial assessment information to identify strengths, weaknesses, desires and needs of the individual, and by making recommendations for treatment planning accordingly, with client participation.

-Treatment objectives are fulfilled through group, family and individual counseling, as well as education based on assessment findings, participation in recreational and community supports that are grounded in teaching and supporting the client’s participation in activities without the use of mind altering substance.
+Treatment objectives are fulfilled through group, family and individual counseling, as well as education based on assessment findings, participation in recreational and community supports that are grounded in teaching and supporting the client’s participation in activities without the use of mind altering substances.

 Our concern extends to family members and others directly affected by addiction and associated behaviors.
-We believe that they family members are inadvertent partners in this disease process and can be helped to see their role in the illness and in the process of recovery.
+We believe that their family members are inadvertent partners in this disease process and can be helped to see their role in the illness and in the process of recovery.
 We embrace opportunities to engage families in the treatment process as clients allow.
 We believe in providing families with education and connection with community support resources as a regular part of our program.
-Please see our "Family Involvement" section of the website for further information
+Please see our "Family Involvement" section of the website for further information.

 Who should call?

-The residential program is for people who addicted to alcohol and/or drugs, and are experiencing some of the following issues because of their addiction:
+The residential program is for people who are addicted to alcohol and/or drugs, and are experiencing some of the following issues because of their addiction:

-- Experiencing strife with their partner and/or family.
+- Experiencing strife with their partner and/or family

-- Finding themselves unable to provide emotional or financial support for their families.
+- Finding themselves unable to provide emotional or financial support for their families

-- Missing work, in danger of losing their jobs or having lost a successful career.
+- Missing work, in danger of losing their jobs or having lost a successful career

-- Considering treatment again after previous treatment episodes.
+- Considering treatment again after previous treatment episodes

 It takes courage to ask for help.
 Call.
 The caring staff will sort out the details and explain the steps.
 An assessment is done over the phone, so the staff understands the client’s needs.
 An admission date is set.
 There may be a waiting list.
 If any of these describe someone you know, please call 800.835.5611 OR 989.835.3466.